 In it’s pure, uncut form, Pieces is unapologetically violent, peddling trash with the ruthless efficiency of a Madison Avenue ad exec employed by Patrick Bateman.
 It’s also crazier than a shithouse rat let loose in a crack lab, teeming with pricelessly woeful actors, insane plot developments and all manner of cinematic faux pas, some characters appearing randomly with absolutely no bearing on the plot.
 Early in the movie, a random girl skateboards through a plate of glass being carried by two workmen.
 You presume she’s dead, or at the very least injured, only moments later the same actress is having her head lopped off with a chainsaw while smilingly reading a book on the campus grounds in broad daylight.
 Is it the same character?
 Have we leapt dramatically forward in time?
 According to actress Roxana Nieto, they are the same character, the intent being that she survived the crash without any injuries, the broken glass acting as a trigger for our killer’s obsession with making a fully formed body from the limbs of his victims, only that isn’t established with any kind of clarity.
 We’re barely past the credits and I’m already confused as hell.

 During the movie’s equally dissonant second act, an ex-tennis pro-come-undercover cop (Lynda Day George) is attacked on a college campus by a Bruce Lee lookalike who attempts to spin-kick her into oblivion, relentlessly attacking the camera like Lee from Enter the Dragon.
 After George’s character, Mary Riggs, manages to disable the attack with a swift kick in the knackers, a student assures her that her random aggressor isn’t the killer as she’d assumed, but his totally harmless kung-fu professor.
 Kung-fu professor?!!
 That’s a new one!
-Producer Dick Randall, who was simultaneously making kung-fu movies in Rome, actively created a cameo for famous Brucesploitation star Bruce Le for no logical reason, and it’s a jarringly dissonant scene, an absolute mindfuck that throws you even further off course.
+Producer Dick Randall, who was simultaneously making kung-fu movies in Rome, actively created a cameo for famous Brucesploitation star Bruce Le for no logical reason, and it’s a jarringly off-key aside, even for a movie this atonal.
 George is a terrible actress too.
 Just look for her screaming reaction after stumbling upon the movie’s most sickening display of mutilation.
 Never has the repeated use of the word Bastard been simultaneously more and less emphatic.

 Another suspect is written in a way that should absolutely make him the killer barring an unimaginable level of coincidence.
 Not only does this person have the wiry features and shady pencil moustache of a shifty Disney waiter, he’s unmarried, lives with his mother and specialises in anatomy, professionally and when confronted by big-breasted harlots looking to embarrass him in a way that begs for brutal vengeance.
 He even handles a bloodied chainsaw at the scene of the film’s latest murder as if trying to contaminate the evidence.
 But don’t be fooled.
 There’s no rhyme or reason to the movie’s mystery elements.
 Our killer, who somehow wanders the college campus dressed like The Shadow without ever arising suspicion, is visually reminiscent of a giallo killer, but narratively it’s closer to a Scooby Doo Mystery, and with one-dimensional teens being hacked to pieces and smeared all over the walls, it’s certainly a slasher in spirit.